ucdavis-bioinformatics-training/2025-March-Spatial-Transcriptomics/base/cli_prerequisites.md

 Jobs may be specified by ID number, or if you use the "-u" option with your username, you can cancel all of your jobs at once.

-    scancel 29390121 # cancels the job if still running scancel $USER # cancels all of your jobs
+    scancel 29390121 # cancels the job if still running scancel -u $USER # cancels all of your jobs

 ## Quiz 1